1

 4.2

 The Vieux Télégraphe estate has been run by the Brunier family for 6 generations, since 1891.
-The vines are on average over 50 years old.
+On average, the vines are over 50 years old.
 On the famous Crau plateau, the Mecca of Châteauneuf-du-Pape viticulture.
-This terroir marks the wines with a specific minerality, as if filtered through the layer of rolled pebbles.
+This terroir gives the wines a specific minerality, as if filtered through the layer of rolled pebbles.
 Find out more

 Recommended by